 All authors are jointly responsible for the assignment and for contributing to the course project with an equal amount of time and effort.
-Include a contribution statement in the appendix, where each author describes their contribution, i.e. what they have worked on and contributed to the project.
+Include a contribution statement in the appendix (for all submitted versions), where each author describes their contribution, i.e. what they have worked on and contributed to the project, including the number of hours spent on the project.